zombiebros/mobileopr/README.md

-#You know what this is cracker
+#You know what this is